“We are all stories, in the end.”

 My tribe, who I now cannot imagine my life without, is full of brave, brilliant, outrageous, wildly funny, strong, tender, generous women.
 I see mercy, grace, and forgiveness in action every single day.
 It’s faith with its work boots on.
 It is what church is supposed to be.

-You know what we say when someone ‘goes out’ and falls off the wagon?
+You know what we say when someone comes back to the rooms after they ‘go out’ and fall off the wagon?
 Every time?
 Even if it’s over and over again?
 The same two words.
 “Welcome back.”

 If the price of admission to this club of gloriously kind rascals is not drinking, it’s a price I’ll enthusiastically pay all day, every day, all the days, for the rest of my life.